Meeting box

 • Size.

-Usable internal footprint would dictate the type of furniture and systems that can be used.
+The internal footprint determines what types of furniture and systems can be integrated.

 • Air & Temperature.